lennertderyck/cutlery.js/README.md

 // set an eventListener for the whole page document.eventListener('click', () => {

-  // using data-attribute on an element eventCallback('hideMenu', (target) => {
+  // using data-action attribute on an element eventCallback('hideMenu', (target) => {
     // target returns the element that is detected by the eventlistener target.classList.add('menu--hidden') // adds class to the detected element